 2. Brown Rot

-Cherry Trees Affected: The Kwansan flowering cherry tree is one of the most susceptible cultivars.
+Cherry Trees Affected: The Kwanzan flowering cherry tree is one of the most susceptible cultivars, but many stone fruits, including peach and plum trees, are affected.

 Season: Brown rot often attacks cherry trees when in bloom.